Addressing Critical Needs of Seniors in Riverside County

 The Foundation on Aging partners with the Riverside County Office on Aging and other public agencies and organizations, to help meet the needs of older adults who are vulnerable and in need of services.
 Currently, the Foundation supports the following programs for the elderly:

-• Funding for improved senior nutrition through coordination of an annual Holiday Grocery Gift Card/Nutrition Support program
+• An annual Holiday Grocery Gift Card/ Nutrition Support program

 • Caregiver training, education and recognition

-• Other senior supportive services that supplement Office on Aging efforts to address emerging, time-sensitive issues and outreach in isolated areas of the county
+✦ And other senior supportive services that supplement Office on Aging efforts in isolated areas of the County

 The Office on Aging provides 27 different programs and services.
 All programs and services are free to those who meet the minimum qualifications for each program.
 For more information on these services, please call (877) 932-4100 or visit the Riverside County Office on Aging website at www.rcaging.org